the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 1. Online call by [Zoom](https://www.zoom.us/): The Zoom link is shared on an internal Turing webpage and on Slack.
 2. In person location (optional): A reserved meeting room or location at a shared organisation space.
 3. Online GitHub repo: share information about the session, including [the schedule](https://github.com/alan-turing-institute/infrastructure-drop-ins/wiki/Schedule) and [how to sign up](https://github.com/alan-turing-institute/infrastructure-drop-ins).
-4. Engagement and impact tracking resource: Sheet with information on the topics raised, next steps, and the overall impact of the session
+4. Engagement and impact tracking resource: Sheet with information on the topics raised, next steps, and the overall impact of the session.

 Sessions may or may not be recorded.
 If they are recorded, they can serve as a resource for attendees to come back to.